apache/airflow/docs/apache-airflow-providers-pagerduty/notifications/pagerduty_notifier_howto_guide.rst

 Introduction
 ------------
-Pagerduty notifier (:class:`airflow.providers.pagerduty.notifications.notifier.PagerdutyNotifier`) allows users to send messages to a pagerduty using the various ``on_*_callbacks`` at both the DAG level and Task level
+Pagerduty notifier (:class:`airflow.providers.pagerduty.notifications.pagerduty.PagerdutyNotifier`) allows users to send messages to a pagerduty using the various ``on_*_callbacks`` at both the DAG level and Task level

 Example Code: